Burke leads Morgan State against Hartford - WTOP News

 Baltimore; Wednesday, 6 p.m.
 EST

-BOTTOM LINE: Morgan State faces the Hartford Hawks after Isaiah Burke scored 30 points in Morgan State’s 83-66 victory against the Coppin State Eagles.
+BOTTOM LINE: Morgan State faces the Hartford Hawks after Isaiah Burke scored 30 points in Morgan State’s 83-66 victory over the Coppin State Eagles.

-The Bears have gone 6-0 at home.
-Morgan State has a 1-1 record in games decided by 3 points or fewer.
+The Bears have gone 6-0 in home games.
+Morgan State has a 4-7 record against opponents over .500.

 The Hawks are 0-8 in road games.
-Hartford is second in the DI Independent scoring 63.8 points per game and is shooting 42.2%.
+Hartford has a 3-7 record against teams over .500.

-TOP PERFORMERS: Malik Miller is averaging 18.7 points, 10.1 rebounds, 4.1 assists and 2.2 steals for the Bears.
-Burke is averaging 19.4 points and 2.1 rebounds while shooting 47.3% over the last 10 games for Morgan State.
+TOP PERFORMERS: Burke averages 3.5 made 3-pointers per game for the Bears, scoring 19.4 points while shooting 45.8% from beyond the arc.
+Malik Miller is averaging 18.7 points, 10.1 rebounds, 4.1 assists and 2.2 steals over the last 10 games for Morgan State.

 Briggs McClain is averaging 16.4 points and 1.6 steals for the Hawks.
 Michael Dunne is averaging 9.6 points over the last 10 games for Hartford.